run time error messages : Java Glossary

 33. Have you accidentally used a system package name for your own classes?

-34. If every program gives NoClassDefFoundErrors, try uninstalling all Java tools and JDKs, clean out the registry, and then reinstall.
+34. If every program gives NoClassDefFoundErrors, try uninstalling all Java tools and JDK s, clean out the registry and then reinstall.
 Make sure you have only the latest Java on your machine.

 35. If your NoClassDefFoundError occurs only sporadically, here is a possible cause: You are running some classes in a jar file which is stored on a network mapped drive in MS Windows.
-Sun keeps the jar files open in order to re-load classes which haven’t been used in a while, and occasional network problems will force the jar to close.
-The JVM doesn’t know to re-open the jar when the network mapped drive reconnects, and simply reports that various classes (different each time) no longer exist.
+Sun keeps the jar files open in order to re-load classes which haven’t been used in a while and occasional network problems will force the jar to close.
+The JVM doesn’t know to re-open the jar when the network mapped drive reconnects and simply reports that various classes (different each time) no longer exist.
 The solution is either make sure the network is reliable, use a network file system which doesn’t close if drives are temporarily unavailable, or locate all jar files on local drives.

 37. If you have classes included in your project that don’t live in the same directory as the project, in Café you must also do a Project ⇒ Options ⇒ Directory ⇒ Classes to include their directories in the invisible CLASSPATH for the project.
 Simply including the java or class files in the project is not sufficient.
-Other IDEs may have similar gotchas.
+Other IDEs (Integrated Development Environments) may have similar gotchas.

-38. If your code works then suddenly stops working, chances are you have uninstalled a JRE/JDK or installed a new one, and the current JDK/JRE does not have the full complement of jars in the ext directory.Sooner or later you will have to reinstall the JDK/JRE and you will lose your ext directories.
+Sooner or later you will have to reinstall the JDK/JRE and you will lose your ext directories.
 You can quickly rebuild them if you maintain a bat file like this and run it after every JRE/JDK install.
 Adjust the file to account for where your ext dirs are and where the jars are you need.

 39. Sometimes the problem is with your build.
-Try using ant, and a script based on one of my examples.
+Try using ant and a script based on one of my examples.
 Ant has a better chance of getting it right that some ad hoc build script.

 NoInitialContextException NoInitialContextException

-You did an new javax.naming.InitialContext() when your program was not running inside a servlet womb which provides the default Initial context factory.
+You did a new javax.naming.InitialContext () when your program was not running inside a servlet womb which provides the default Initial context factory.
 You can provide a factory class by naming it is a SET environment parameter, or a Java system property java.naming.factory.initial.
 Here is some typical code:

 NoSuchElementException NoSuchElementException